costrouc/pysrim/docs/paper/paper.md

 # Summary

 The behavior of ions traveling through a material is of great interest to many fields.
-For instance radiation materials and ion beam modification are most concerned with the bulk of the material and understanding the damage formation and evolution of defects along the ion path [@was2016fundamentals].
+For instance nuclear materials and ion beam modification are most concerned with the bulk of the material and understanding the damage formation and evolution of defects along the ion path [@was2016fundamentals].
 Some of the important properties that can be gleaned from investigating the initial damage from the ion
-include: number of vacancies produced, energy deposited per unit length, track diameter, and average implantation distance.
-These properties enables further simulations and allow computing a common radiation damage unit displacements per atom (DPA) which can be used to compare irradiation experiments [@stoller2013use] [@backman2013molecular].
+include: number of vacancies produced, energy deposited per unit length, track diameter, and implantation profile.
+These properties enables further simulations and allow computing a common radiation damage unit displacements per atom (DPA) which can be used to compare experiments [@backman2013molecular] [@stoller2013use].
 Additionally the ejection of materials near the surface due to incident ions is important to techniques such as RBS, SIMS, and sputtering.
-The interaction of ions with a material can be broken into two parts: electronic and nuclear stopping.
+The interaction of ions within a material can be broken into two parts: electronic and nuclear stopping.
 Electronic stopping is the energy lost from the ion due to inelastic collisions with electrons along its path.
-While nuclear stopping is the energy lost due to collisions between the ion and atoms nuclei within the material.
+Nuclear stopping is the energy lost due to elastic collisions between the ion and atomic nuclei within the material.

-The Stopping and Range of Ions in Matter (SRIM) is a well known software in nuclear community that allow the simulation via Monte Carlo of ions through a material through simulation of electronic and nuclear stopping [@ziegler2010srim].
+The Stopping and Range of Ions in Matter (SRIM) is a well known software in the nuclear community that allows the simulation, via Monte Carlo, of ions through a material by modeling the energy transfer through electronic and nuclear stopping [@ziegler2010srim].
 SRIM was originally developed in 1985 and has had numerous updates on the electronic stopping powers since then with the nuclear stopping well explained by the ZBL potential [@ziegler1988stopping].
-The executable SRIM is free to use for non-comercial use but the source code is not available to the community despite requests.
+The executable SRIM is free to use for non-commercial use but the source code is not available to the community despite requests.
 While SRIM is a scientifically accurate code it does not get updated frequently and has many bugs from a usability standpoint.